pyjiang/pyjiang.github.io/team/_posts/2023-09-14-tianyu-zhang.md

 alumni: false
 ---

-Tianyu is the first official member in the Jiang Lab!
+Tianyu is the first official member in the Jiang Lab, starting September 2023.
 Tianyu obtained his bachelor's degree in Computer Science and Mathematics from the University of Maryland, with a focus of Machine Learning.
 He is interested in applying computer science/machine learning/statistics on intriguing biological questions.
 In the Jiang lab, he is exploring applying machine learning methods on